 AAU implements 70% of Al Ain expansion Campus

-Around 70% of construction has been completed on an extension of the Al Ain Campus of Al Ain University of Science and Technology, with a new building expected to be completed by 2019.
+Around 70% of construction has been completed on an extension of the Al Ain Campus of Al Ain University, with a new building expected to be completed by 2019.

 “The extension is part of AAU’s strategic plan to develop its facilities and continually improve the teaching and learning experience for faculty members and students, providing an exceptional learning environment for students, to enable them to creatively excel in both theoretical and applied disciplines,” said Dr. Noor El Deen Atatreh, AAU Chancellor.
 “The new building will be an incubator for scientific research and host various activities within the AAU community.”

 Dr. Atatreh pointed to the UAE leadership’s focus on establishing educational institutions and championing scientific research as an incentive for all to assume the responsibility of improving education, contributing to the development of institutions of higher education and increasing the national standards of education in the UAE.

 “Construction work on the new building is proceeding at a rapid pace,” said Mr. Mohamed Nihad, manager of the Administrative Unit at AAU, stressing the University's commitment to completing the project as scheduled.
 The site has witnessed continuous work since construction began in mid-2017.
 With the concrete frame of the building completed around February of this year, work is currently underway on the building’s finishing, including air conditioning, lighting, and interiors.